d-smith/notes/flink/flink-prog-model.md

 To run HighSpeedDetection, start nc -l 9000, then the app.
 In nc submit a line at a time with car name and speed, e.g. Toyota, 67

 netstat -ant -p TCP|grep LISTEN

+## Deployment

+Flink app - any program that spawns a flink job

+Types of clusters

+* Session cluster
+    * aka flink cluster in session mode
+    * interactive use-cases with short running queries, want savings on resource spin up
+    * life cycle
+        * pre-existing, long running cluster
+        * can accept multiple job submissions
+        * remains alive after jobs finished
+    * resource isolation
+        * jobs compete for resources
+        * crash in job manager or task manager affects all jobs

+* Job cluster
+    * aka flink cluster in job mode
+    * use cases with high need for stability (long running jobs, cluster startup time matters less)
+    *  Cluster created for a particular job
+    * life cycle
+        * spun up by cluster manager (yarn, kubernetes, etc)
+    * resource isolation
+        * jobs do not compete for resources
+        * crash in job manager or task manager affects only one job

+* Application cluster
+    * Life cycle: dedicated cluster for one application only
+        * main runs on cluster not on client
+        * lifetime tied to the application
+    * resource isolation: best separation of concerns
+        * resource manager and dispatcher scoped to on appiliation only

+Modes of Flink Deployment

+* Session mode - deploy to an existing cluster, jobs compete for resources
+* Per-job Mode - better isolation, spin up a cluster per job
+* Application mode - long running cluster dedicated to the app, main runs on the JobManager of the cluster

+Deployment Targets

+* Local
+* Standalone
+* Yarn
+* Docker
+* Kubernetes
+* Mesos